LightForm-group/KWN-deformation/README.md

 ## Modifying the Model

 The model can be modified or features can be added by modifying the files in the `src` directory.
-Once the changes are made, the program should be recompiled by running the following commands in a command line:
+Once the changes have been made, the program should be recompiled by running the following commands in a command line:
 ```
 conda activate fpm
 fpm clean